rutum/rutum.github.io/_posts/2019-07-27-so-good-they-cant-ignore-you.md

 1. Knowing what capital market you are in: There are 2 types of markets - winner-takes-all market where there is a single monopoly, and auction market - where there are several players in the market - each owning a part of the pie. e.g. blogging is a a winer takes all market, clean teach is an auction market.
 Knowing which market you are in helps you develop a strategy on how to work towards a solution,
 2. Identify your capital type: Which skills are important to acquire in the market that you are in?
 Seek "open gates" which are opportunities to build you skills or market capital.
 3. Define good - what is good enough for you?
 How good do you need to be?
-4. Stretch and destroy - doing things we know how to fo well is enjoyable, and that is exactly the opposite of what deliberate practice demands.
+4. Stretch and destroy - doing things we know how to do well is enjoyable, and that is exactly the opposite of what deliberate practice demands.
 Deliberate practice is above all an effort of focus and concentration.
 That is what makes it "deliberate" as distinct from the mindless playing of scales or hitting of tennis balls that most people engage in.

 > Deliberate practice is often the opposite of enjoyable.
 If you are not uncomfortable then you are probably stuck at an acceptable level